-Using a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code appear.
-The precise error code supplies useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The specific error code offers useful information about the underlying problem, something a trained technician can use to provide solutions that much quicker.

-Let’s consider seven of the most common error codes you could find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could solve it and the estimated cost to do so.
-Remember that while the costs will ultimately depend on the specific Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware required to complete repairs.
+Here are seven of the most likely error codes you may encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you might address it and the estimated cost to do so.
+Remember that while the investment will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A certified technician will inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software issue.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software issue.
 If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and gradually check each wire, ensuring they are fully inserted into the connector with the proper amount of bare copper.
-Once they locate the problem connector, it can be replaced for a new one.
+They’ll detach the power and slowly inspect each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
+After they find the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can search a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
+In the event the breakers are on, you can check a handful of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power by using a USB cable.
-Assuming it reveals error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it will probably be best to get in touch with a pro.
+As this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+In the event it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician can cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+Your technician will meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience detecting and resolving electrical issues.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience identifying and resolving electrical issues.

 e73 – Critical

-This might be as straightforward as the breaker being shut off, but it may also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This might be as straightforward as the breaker being switched off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.